Shivabajelan/Perth-Restaurant-Explorer-Mapping-Insights-Analysing-Trends/README.md

 Jeremy Hooper started work on creating the interactive map before the data set was cleaned.
 He did some cleaning by hand to ensure that this dataset was ready for mapping.
 Thus the data used for the interactive map has some minor differences to the dataset used in the other analyses.

-### Ethical considerations in this project
+### Ethical Considerations in this Project

 When conducting a data analysis project on restaurants in your hometown, it's important to consider several ethical considerations carefully.
-Privacy and anonymity are paramount; ensuring that personal data, potentially linked to restaurant owners or patrons, is is private and anonomous protects individuals.
+Privacy and anonymity are paramount; ensuring that personal data, potentially linked to restaurant owners or patrons, is private and anonymous protects individuals.
 Accuracy in representing restaurant ratings, pricing, and locations is also crucial, as inaccuracies can unfairly affect a restaurant's reputation.
 Additionally, consider the origins of your data and whether the restaurants consented to their information being utilized, which respects their rights and intentions.

 The potential impact on small businesses is another significant concern.
 It's important to approach the analysis with sensitivity to how it might influence local, especially family-owned, establishments.
-This involves maintaining a balance in portraying diverse types of restaurants without bias towards certain cuisines, pricing, or locations, thereby ensuring a fair representation of the community's dining options.
+This involves maintaining a balance in portraying diverse types of restaurants without bias towards certain cuisines, pricing, or locations, and ensuring a fair representation of the community's dining options.
 Also, the accessibility of your visualizations is critical, ensuring they can be understood by a broad audience, including those with disabilities.

 ### Workflow for Exploratory Data Analysis part of the project

 1. Raw data extracted from Yelp website using their public API

-2. Cleaned Data and made it and ready for visuailisation and analysis using Pandas and some cleaned by hand for the interactive maps section.
+2. Cleaned Data and made it ready for visualisation and analysis using Pandas and some cleaned by hand for the interactive maps section.

-3. The clean data was transferred and stored in SQLite database for future use in the project.
+3. The clean data was transferred and stored in the SQLite database for future use in the project.

 ### Navigating the Repository

 We created four notebooks for this project:

-  1. API_data_extraction.ipynb used for extracting data from Yelp Website,
+  1. API_data_extraction.ipynb is used for extracting data from the Yelp Website,

   2. data_cleaning.ipynb for cleaning the raw data,